 Ark means “fortress” in translation.
-The first fortress dates from the 1st century and is said to have been built by thousands of slaves.
-However, the area was used even before that: the remains of buildings dating back to the 4th century BC have been found during excavations.
+The first fortress dated from the 1st century and was built by thousands of slaves.
+During excavations, the remains of the 4th century BC building were found, which means the area was used before.
 Over time the citadel was destroyed and reconstructed several times.
-According to some sources, the citadel received its present unusual shape in the 7th century.
+According to some sources, the fortress received its present unusual shape in the 7th century.

-The citadel occupies about four hectares and is surrounded by massive walls, with a total length of about 800 metres and a height of about 16 to 20 metres.
-The buildings inside the palace have been replaced over and over again, and those that survive today date back to the 17th-20th centuries.
+The citadel occupies the territory of almost four hectares.
+It is surrounded by massive walls, with a total length of about 800 metres and a height of 16 to 20 metres.
+The buildings on the palace territory have been replaced repeatedly; those that survive date back to the 17th-20th centuries.

 In its historical past, Ark was a city within a city.
-Around 3,000 people lived within its walls: apart from the ruling family, other noble families lived here as well as high-ranking officials with their families.
-The fortress also housed government offices such as barracks or mint, as well as outbuildings such as warehouses and stables.
+Around 3,000 people lived within its walls: apart from the ruling family, other noble families and high-ranking officials lived here with their families.
+The fortress housed government offices such as barracks or mint and outbuildings such as warehouses and stables.

-In 1920, an anti-monarchical coup took place in Bukhara Emirate, which overthrew the Emir of Bukhara and established the Bukhara People’s Republic.
-The emir’s supporters took shelter in the citadel: the Red Army, under the command of General Mikhail Frunze, launched air attacks on the Ark.
-The fortress was severely damaged: about 80% of the citadel was destroyed in the bombardment.
+In 1920, an anti-monarchical coup took place in the Bukhara Emirate, overthrowing the Bukhara Emir and establishing the Bukhara People’s Republic.
+The Emir’s supporters used the citadel as a shelter: the Red Army launched air attacks on Ark under the command of General Mikhail Frunze.
+The bombardment damaged about 80% of the citadel.

 Museums in Ark

-Today only a part of the citadel can be visited.
-But it already gives an impression of its original size.
-Inside you can visit the former coronation hall.
+Although you can visit only a part of the citadel, it already gives an impression of its original size.
+Inside, you can see the former coronation hall.
 The last coronation took place here in 1911.
 The same place was also used as a reception hall.
 The buildings, including the mosque and the former prime minister’s house, are now used by a total of seven museums: